 1) Traffic categorization dataset: For our traffic categorization experimentation we are using the same dataset used by Luo et al. [4], [20] and Dey et al. [9] for traffic categorization to validate the performance of our proposed methodology.
 Mainly two dataset are used in this experiment.
 The first dataset is released by UCSD traffic control department [8].
 This dataset contains 254 highway video sequences, all of which are filmed using the same camera containing light, heavy and traffic jams filmed at different periods of the day under different weather conditions.
-Each UCSD video has a resolution of $320 \times 240$ pixels with a frame rate of 10 fps.
-The video streams from the UCSD dataset were converted to images by processing 1 frame out of every 8 frames ( $\sim$ 1.3 fps).
+Each UCSD video has a resolution of 320×240 pixels with a frame rate of 10 fps.
+The video streams from the UCSD dataset were converted to images by processing 1 frame out of every 8 frames (~1.3 fps).
 This UCSD dataset was used as the testing dataset.
 Since UCSD dataset is categorized into 3 labels: Light, Medium and Heavy, we manually annotated the images into our desired 4 categories: Jam, Heavy, Fluid, Empty.
-Another dataset consisting of the 400 images, which is provided by

-Luo et al. [4] as well as Dey et al. [9], captured from highway cameras deployed all over the UK and also consist of several examples of different weather and lighting conditions in order to provide a better training performance.
+Another dataset consisting of the 400 images, which is provided by Luo et al. [4] as well as Dey et al. [9], captured from highway cameras deployed all over the UK and also consist of several examples of different weather and lighting conditions in order to provide a better training performance.
 These 400 images are segregated into 4 categories: Jam, Heavy, Fluid, Empty; and each category having 100 images.
 This dataset was used for training and validation purposes.
 When the road was empty the images were categorized as Empty and for light traffic it is labeled as Fluid.
-When the traffic was heavy the images are labeled as Heavy and for slow moving heavy traffic the images are labeled as Jam.
+When the traffic was heavy the images are labeled as Jam.